 - Place the bottles of flavored water kefir in the refrigerator and serve cold.
 The water kefir needs to be cold to achieve the great gingery lemonade taste.

-- Remember to be careful when opening the airtight lid, there will carbonation build up.
+- Remember to be careful when opening the airtight lid, there may be carbonation build up!

 That’s all about how to make water kefir.
 Check back often for more flavors of water kefir and watch for the next post on Milk Kefir.

 As always, I wish you great gut health!